Win $10k holiday! T&Cs apply

 • What if I have cancer as well as other pre-existing medical conditions?

-• If you have other pre-existing medical conditions that are not on our automatically covered list or they do not meet the criteria for automatic coverage you will need to disclose them.
+• If you have any other pre-existing medical conditions you will need to disclose them.

 • Do you cover cancer at all stages?